Rays beat Phillies 6-2 for 15th win in last 16 games

 TRAINER’S ROOM

 Phillies: OF Roman Quinn was placed on the 60-day IL with a left Achilles tendon injury.
+He is expected to miss the rest of the season.
+“From the examination there wasn’t anything that told us he’d be back,” Girardi said.
 He was hurt running the bases on Saturday.

+Rays: RHP Luis Patiño (right middle finger laceration) was reinstated from the 10-day IL and optioned to Triple-A Durham.

 UP NEXT